logankilpatrick/wgschool/content/attendee.md

 <!-- Free Eventbrite registration for individual courses will open to participants from all WestGrid -->
 <!-- institutions in early May. -->

-Please register via
+Please register using
 [this page](https://www.eventbrite.com/e/westgrid-research-computing-summer-school-2020-online-tickets-102614093516),
-using your **institutional email address** (not a personal/gmail account).
+with your **institutional email address** (not a personal/gmail account -- we will only send Zoom details to institutional emails).
 Researchers, students, and staff members at Canadian post-secondary institutions and other research organizations can register for our school.
 Researchers of all disciplines and skill levels are welcome to participate.

 Some courses may require some pre-requisite knowledge.
 Please see the notes below and check the course descriptions in the program for more details.
 Note that the course materials are still developed and will